nalgeon/sqlean/docs/regexp.md

 Regexp search and replace functions.
 Based on the [PCRE2](https://github.com/pcre2project/pcre2) engine, this extension supports all major regular expression features (see the section on syntax below).

-⚠️ This extension is not available on Windows.
-Use [re](re.md) instead.

 Provides the following functions:

 ### `REGEXP` statement